 #6 Alexa, why do you make it so hard to listen to podcasts and music?

-#7 Siri, Alexa, I have been wondering if you are still learning?
+#7 Siri, Alexa, are you still learning?

 #8 Hey Siri, can I trust you?

 “Who, me?”
 Yo Siri, that answer is kind of creepy!
-Alexa’s first reply to the question was similarly spine chilling.
+Alexa’s first reply to the question was similarly spine-chilling.
 It was complete silence.
 After repeating the question she answered that she works hard to provide me with the best information, to execute my orders (interesting choice of words!) and to protect my privacy.
 She also lets me know where I can leave feedback if I think she could improve.
 These two evade tricky questions better than Kellyanne Conway!
 Touché!
 It does not increase the trust we are supposed to have in you though!

-#9 Hi Siri, I’m bleeding to death
+#9 Hi Siri, I’m bleeding to death.

 Siri answers: “One option I found is Vivantes Klinikum (a hospital close by), do you want that one?”
 I answer:” Yes”, – if this were a real emergency, I would probably whisper this shortly before passing out.
 Siri simply answers:” OK I can call that or get the directions, what do you want me to do?”
-You have to say the correct the codeword: “emergency” for Siri to call an ambulance.
+You have to say the correct codeword: “emergency” for Siri to call an ambulance.
 The same thing goes for Alexa.
 If you do not know the secret words you shall not pass.
-In the most instances this is annoying, in the important instances, this can be dangerous, especially if people learn to rely on a device.
+In most instances this is annoying, in important instances, this can be dangerous, especially if people learn to rely on a device.